While

 are grown in abundance ...

-More about Sonora vineyards and wineries around the Web:
+More about Sonora grapes around the Web:

-While wine grapes are shipped off to neighboring Arizona, table grapes are the main focus
+While wine grapes are shipped off to neighboring Arizona,

 of Sonora grape production.